FIDE: Reactions to the Russian invasion of Ukraine

 On February 27, 2022, FIDE issued an official statement condemning the Russian invasion of Ukraine.
 As a consequence, Russia and Belarus were forbidden from hosting official FIDE events.
 The decision to hold the 2022 Chess Olympiad and the 2022 FIDE congress in Moscow was also revoked.
 The Russian and Belarusian national teams were banned from participating in FIDE tournaments, although individual players could compete if they complied with strict regulations, in which case their federation and flag was replaced with FIDE and its banner.

-On March 22, 2022, FIDE decided to issue a six month ban from competing in rated tournaments against Russian grandmaster Sergey Karjakin.
+On March 22, 2022, FIDE decided to issue a six-month ban from competing in rated tournaments against Russian grandmaster Sergey Karjakin.
 Karjakin had posted controversial statements on Twitter in which he declared his support for the invasion of Ukraine and for President Vladimir Putin's characterization of the war as a fight against Nazism.
 FIDE argued that Karjakin's statements had shed a negative light on chess and on the federation and found that he had violated the FIDE code of ethics.
 Sergei Shipov, who also publicly commented in favor of Russia, was not sanctioned, because FIDE decided that his statements were less provocative.

+Policy on transgender players

+In August 2023, FIDE ruled that transgender women would be excluded from women's tournaments organised by them, such as the Women's World Chess Championship, the Women's Chess World Cup, and qualification events for these.
+Additionally, they implemented rules stripping transgender men of any women's titles they might have earned while competing as women.
+The regulation affects those who changed their gender identity after being assigned a FIDE identification number.

+The French Chess Federation announced that they would not implement any restrictions on transgender players, considering the FIDE decision transphobic.
+A little later, the German Chess Federation said in a statement that they do not exclude transgender women from women's tournaments, and made reference to Annemarie Sylvia Meier, a transgender woman who won the 2003 German Women's Chess Championship.
+They also said that no one should have to experience violence and discrimination.
+Similar statements were also released by the English, Finnish and US chess federations.

+Since the announcement, French transgender player Yosha Iglesias has competed as a woman and been awarded the Woman International Master title.